GREAT STREETS AKRON MATCHING FAÇADE GRANT PROGRAM GUIDELINES

 Matching Grants for Façade and Site Improvements

 · Matching grants from the City are available only for exterior improvements and/or site improvements.
-Eligible items include façade renovation, brick and masonry cleaning, installation of new doors and windows, signage improvements, outdoor lighting, outdoor security cameras, roofing, paving and landscaping of on-site parking areas and architectural fees.
+Eligible items include façade renovation, brick and masonry cleaning, painting, installation of new doors and windows, signage improvements, outdoor lighting, outdoor security cameras, roofing, paving and landscaping of on-site parking areas and architectural fees.
 HVAC and building additions do not generally qualify for assistance.

 · Proposed improvements will be reviewed for compliance with building and zoning code standards, including hard surfacing and landscape screening of parking areas.